pakyimcheng/comp3278_gp_project/README.md

     Then save the _.env_ file.

-4. Create a database namely 'project'.
-Import the .sql file in discord to 'project' database.
+4. Create a database namely 'project'(all lowercase).
+Import the .sql file in discord to 'project' database in phpMyAdmin.